couchbaselabs/TroublemakerProxy/README.md

 # TroublemakerProxy
-A program that sits between Couchbase Lite and Sync Gateway to cause intentional problems for testing.
+A program that sits between Couchbase Lite and a sync server such as Sync Gateway to cause intentional problems for testing.
 Its functionality is driven by plugins.

 ## Building